 Seriously, this is not really rocket science.
 It’s basic healthy living.
 Our challenge is to get ourselves to do what we know we should be doing.
 Our challenge is to eat less (or better), and move more.

-In the land of ADHD, it’s extremely difficult to get our selves motivated.
+In the land of ADHD, it’s extremely difficult to get ourselves motivated.
 So if the message of getting healthy appeals to you, but you can’t find a way to do it for yourself, then do it for your kids!
-When they see you doing it – when they see you benefitting from it — they will learn habits that they can begin to try for themselves.
+When they see you doing it — when they see you benefiting from it — they will learn habits that they can begin to try for themselves.

-You’re kids watching you every day.
+Your kids are watching you every day.
 Are you ready to give them something worth watching!
 What better gift can you offer than the gift of learning HOW to live a healthy life?